 - How to use narrative and why it is essential in art-making

 - A list of interview pointers and questions to consider

 Biographical Portraiture: A title coined for the West of Lincoln Project to describe a process used to create work based on an individual’s life story.
 An interview process where collaborating with the subject of the work and being in service to another is part of the creation of a biographical portrait.

-Attendees will preview the West of Lincoln Project and learn how to engage with individuals to provide content for their work.
+Attendees will preview the West of Lincoln Project and learn how to engage with individuals to provide content for their work based on an interview process.
 Topics covered are the interview process, the concept of using art to be in service to others, integrating symbology in storytelling, and working with sensitive subject matter and the responsibility that goes with it.

 ABOUT THE ARTIST

 My focus is on positive social change, working with concepts that reflect identity and the value of people to their community.
 I have been fortunate to use my work to be in service to the Nisenan people of Nevada City and in my home town of Venice.
 I use biographical portraiture to raise the visibility of people who are valuable and vulnerable members in their communities.
 Ruth has taught art since 1995 and most recently at the Crocker Art Museum.
 The West of Lincoln Project received a Certificate of Appreciation from the city of Los Angeles in 2017.

 Contact Ruth about WORKSHOP – Life Story as Content

 This painting was created by Ruth Chase and donated to CHIRP.
 “Where Do We Go From Here” expresses the significance of the Nisenan to their community.
 How the American dream has played a roll in their development as a tribe externally an internally. ‘nisei humwa’a’ is Nisenan for > My family is from my heart or, my heart is drawn to my family (exact translation is difficult).